JaneGol/TrainUp/SOTA_3_VERSION.md

 # SOTA 3 - Version Information

-This version "SOTA 3" represents a comprehensive update to the TrainUpSOTA Sports Performance Management Platform with critical bug fixes and enhanced functionality:
+This version "SOTA 3" represents a comprehensive update to the TrainUp Sports Performance Management Platform with critical bug fixes and enhanced functionality:

 ## New Features and Enhancements